bwz3rbot/Discord-3-Strike-Bot/README.md

 <br>

->## Tag-Me <a name = "tag-me"></a>
+## Tag-Me <a name = "tag-me"></a>

->The `tag-me` command is used to host a welcome message on your server.\
+The `tag-me` command is used to host a welcome message on your server.\
 It allows you to create a set of rules that your users must agree to before accessing the rest of your content.

->
->How to use the tag-me function?
+How to use the tag-me function?
->1.
-First, if you have not done so yet, go into your server channel settings, and restrict `(@everyone)` to have no permissions on your server.
+1. First, if you have not done so yet, go into your server channel settings, and restrict `(@everyone)` to have no permissions on your server.
->2.
-Now create a new role which must be allowed base access to your sub.
+2. Now create a new role which must be allowed base access to your sub.
 That means a minumum of being able to __Read Text Channels__.
->3.
-Now create 2 seperate channels in a new category.
+3. Now create 2 seperate channels in a new category.
 Name the category something along the lines of ***Welcome*** or ***Server Info***.
 You are going to create a set of rules or a welcome message that your users must agree to or atleast read before unlocking the other channels of your server.
->4.
-One channel is to be an inital welcome page where you will place your created message.
+4. One channel is to be an inital welcome page where you will place your created message.
 This is the only page a user can see before they use the tag-me function, so they are forced to read it!
 Set this channel's permissions for `(@everyone)` to be: <strong>Read Messages & Read Message History</strong> only.
->5.
-The other page should be a *command channel*.
+5. The other page should be a *command channel*.
 This is the <strong>tag-me</strong> channel.
 There should be some information at the bottom of the welcome channel on how to use this channel. @everyone permissions here must be set as <strong>Read Messages & Send Messages</strong>.
 Nothing more.
->6.
-When a user calls the tag command from this channel, they will be assigned the role you define in your __pw.env__ file under: __ROLE_TO_ASSIGN__
+6. When a user calls the tag command from this channel, they will be assigned the role you define in your __pw.env__ file under: __ROLE_TO_ASSIGN__

 <br>

->## Warning System <a name = "warning"></a>
+## Warning System <a name = "warning"></a>

->The warning system works by receiving a warn command by an admin of the server, and querying the database for existing user data.
+The warning system works by receiving a warn command by an admin of the server, and querying the database for existing user data.
 You must provide an @link to a user that is a current member of the guild for the function to proceed.
 Upon calling the command a user will be selected from the database.
 The user will be given a warning in the form of an embed and will receive a strike.

 To warn a user, use the `warn` command:
 ```